Schools with Phlebotomy Classes & Programs

 Accredited Phlebotomy Degree & Certificate Programs

-There is a range of phlebotomy schools that can help get a candidate prepared for certification and a career in this growing field.
+A range of phlebotomy schools can help prepare a candidate for certification and a career in this growing field.
 These programs are generally offered through community colleges and technical schools, but there are other options as well.
-While there are no programs that can be taken exclusively online due to the necessity of a lab component, a number of phlebotomy schools offer flexible options for their students where many of the courses can be taken remotely.
+While there are no programs that can be taken exclusively online due to the necessity of a lab component, several phlebotomy schools offer flexible options for their students where many of the courses can be taken remotely.

 Finally, most phlebotomy schools have a few requirements for interested candidates.
 Prospective students typically must have the following: